williamrogerschi/Strava-API/README.md

     - I was also able to create a data table dynamically through JS - which housed my activites data.
     - I was able to render a heatmap to the page by creating an object and parsing the data I wanted.
     - Paired with CSS I was able to create the function for my sticky nav.

+#### PseudoCode
+First I need to gather all the necessary APIs (w/ links) and define them as variables - in order to fetch all the necessary data.
+I then need to write the logic for each data pull and link them to the correct HTML ids/classes.

+Once I get some kind of rythym for pulling some data, I can go back into my HTML and really try to think (based off my wireframe) about the HTML structure and what possible divs, classes, etc. I will need to make my CSS cleaner.

+Once I have my HTML in order, along with some key data points - I will then have to consider placement that will make the most sense for someone visiting my profile page (this is where some slight CSS will come into play).

+With the page starting to come together, I can look at my JS and try to refine the code to my liking (arrow functions/ternary operators, etc.)

+With most of the page data all together, I will then focus lastly on my CSS.
+Possibly play around with responsive CSS, while making sure my webpage is mobile first.